Postgraduate course information

 Full-time study is usually undertaken at the normal load of 24 credit points a session.
-Students who wish to undertake more than the normal full-time load in one session must have their study plan endorsed by a student adviser from the Student Centre, Haymarket.
+Students who wish to undertake more than the normal full-time load in one session must consult the Student Centre.

 Part-time study is usually undertaken at the normal rate of 12 credit points a session.

-Postgraduate UTS: Business degrees are offered on campus only, but some subjects are also offered in block mode.
+Postgraduate degrees at the UTS Business School are offered on campus only, but some subjects are also offered in block mode.
 The usual attendance for each subject is three hours a week, while subjects offered in block mode usually involve five or six full days of attendance spread over the session.
 The UTS timetable provides information on the location, day and time that individual subjects are offered.

 Local students may attend part time or full time.
-International students must enrol in four subjects a session to meet Department of Immigration and Citizenship requirements.
+International students must complete their course by the end date specified on their Confirmation of Enrolment (CoE).